 While it is the function of the school administration to recommend assignments, a parent's preference of schools will be fairly considered.
-You are herewith advised that you are being afforded a reasonable and conscious opportunity to apply for admission to any school for which your child is eligible without apply for acce or color and to have that choice fairly considered by the Board regard to race or color and to have that choice fairly considered by the Board of Public Instruction.
+You are herewith advised that you are being afforded a reasonable and conscious opportunity to apply for admission to any school for which your child is eligible without regard to race or color and to have that choice fairly considered by the Board of Public Instruction.
 If you wish to exercise your right of preference, you must go to the school your child is attending during Spring Registration week and sign a reassignment form (Pa-3).

-The Pupil Assignment law provides for numerous criteria in the individual assignments of pupils, such as proximity to schools, transportation facilities, uniform testing, available facilities, scholastic aptitude, and numerous other factors, except race.
+The Pupil Assignment Law provides for numerous criteria in the individual assignments of pupils, such as proximity to schools, transportation facilities, uniform testing, available facilities, scholastic aptitude, and numerous other factors, except race.